tsileo/entries/README.md

 [Micropub](https://www.w3.org/TR/micropub/) client for the CLI.

-Designed for [entries.pub](https://github.com/tsileo/entries.pub) but should work with any Micropub server.
+Built as a client for [entries.pub](https://github.com/tsileo/entries.pub) but should work with any Micropub server.

 ## Features

- - Zero configuration (everything is "guessed" from the URI)
+ - Zero configuration (everything is "guessed" from the URL)
- - Create/update posts directly within your favorite `$EDITOR`
+ - Create/update/delete articles directly within your favorite `$EDITOR`
+ - Created with `article` [microformats2](http://microformats.org/wiki/microformats2) objects in mind
  - Support the [mp-slug](https://indieweb.org/Micropub-extensions#Slug) extension